Noxde/glyph-redeemer/README.md

    $ npm start
    ```

+## 4. Download

+You can download the pre-built executable for your operating system from the [Releases](https://github.com/Noxde/glyph-redeemer/releases) section of this repository.

+Choose the version that matches your operating system and download it.

+**Note:** Ensure that you have the necessary browser extension for cookie management, as mentioned in the [Prerequisites](#3-prerequisites) section, to use the application effectively.

 ## 5. Usage

 Using the Warframe Glyph Redeemer is straightforward:

 **Notes:**

-- if you don't run the program from the terminal it will automatically close on error or when it finished redeeming the codes (it will still remove the chromium that installed)
+- If you don't run the program from the terminal it will automatically close on error or when it finished redeeming the codes (it will still remove the chromium that installed)

 - On windows after executing the .exe file you have to click on <ins>moreinfo</ins> and then "Run anyway"